 Still, there are months where I’m left wondering where all my money went, especially as I wait for some invoices to get paid.

 While the weekly cash budget keeps my expenses under control, I worry I’m not doing enough to save for retirement.

 I’m sure there’s at least an extra $1,000 that’s slipping through my fingers every year because of careless spending during my good months and credit card debt during bad months.

 I was looking for a way to plug this leak and that’s how I discovered the zero-sum budget.

-One of my financial goals for 2019 is to save up enough money so I can launch this system sometime this year.
+One of my financial goals for the year is to save up enough money so I can launch this system sometime this year.